myquay/michael-mckenna.com/blog/content/post/2023/linking-to-the-latest-commit-in-the-footer-of-your-hugo-static-site.md

 It is not related to a particular page [which means the inbuilt](https://gohugo.io/variables/git/) .GitInfo [isn't quite suitable.](https://github.com/gohugoio/hugo/issues/9738)

-## The solution

-To get around this we put some placeholder varibles in the config, then update the GitHub workflow to update the placeholders before building the site
+To get around this we will

+1. put some placeholder varibles in the config
+2. update the GitHub workflow to update the placeholders before building the site.

 It's not the most seamless solution in the world, but it'll do for now.

-## Update the site configuration
+### Update the site configuration

 The instructions below are the Params for the theme Peripheral, but you can use any custom param defined in `config.toml`